assylkagirov/cybernet_task/README.md

 # cybernet_task

-I did what I managed and it turned out, did a little test for her, checked the system.
+I did what I managed and it turned out, did a little test for system, checked the system.
 There may be and will be errors, but logically everything should be correct.

 This is a remade version, the main version flew off because of my process and everything was lost.